aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-getstarted.md

   Create a cluster on VMware vSphere
 ---

-EKS Anywhere supports a VMware vSphere provider for production grade EKS Anywhere deployments.
+EKS Anywhere supports a VMware vSphere provider for EKS Anywhere deployments.
 This document walks you through setting up EKS Anywhere on vSphere in a way that:

 * Deploys an initial cluster on your vSphere environment.
 That cluster can be used as a self-managed cluster (to run workloads) or a management cluster (to create and manage other clusters)